See Mel Chin's Larger-Than-Life Animatronic Sculpture in Asheville

 On your next visit to Asheville, enjoy a rare opportunity to immerse yourself in a larger-than-life sculpture installation that is truly making waves!

-The 60-foot, animatronic sculpture, Wake by Mel Chin, will be on display in Asheville from March 15-September 7, 2020 just blocks south of downtown.
+The 60-foot, animatronic sculpture, Wake by Mel Chin, will be on display in Asheville from March 15, 2020 through fall 2020 (end date to be determined) just blocks south of downtown.
 Wake is interactive and features decks and places to sit.

 Chin is a Western North Carolina-based conceptual artist who teamed up with University of North Carolina at Asheville students, faculty and staff to create this giant work of art.
 The sculpture installation just finished a run in New York City's Time Square where it attracted international attention.